-For FY2018, State Appropriations for both operating and capital projects were \$32,819,000, or 18% of total operating and non-operating revenues.
-VSC continues to rely on this important revenue source from the State of Vermont to help keep tuition as low as possible.
+For FY2019, State Appropriations for both operating and capital projects were \$32,790,000, or 18% of total operating and non-operating revenues.
+VSCS continues to rely on this important revenue source from the State of Vermont to help keep tuition as low as possible.

-Post-Employment Benefits
+Other Post-Employment Benefits

-A ruling of the Government Accounting Standards Board (GASB) that became effective in FY2008 requires that we recognize the future costs of retirement benefits on our books.
-Subsequently, GASB 75 replaced the original standard from FY2008 and was adopted by the VSC in FY2018.
-For VSC, this includes employer costs of medical, prescription, dental and life insurance plans for all current employees who have already become eligible to receive retirement benefits, and those employees who may become eligible before they retire.
-The cost of these benefits must be recognized during the period of active employment rather than when they are paid during retirement.
-Because of VSC's unique early retirement wages benefit for the full-time faculty, VSC must also account for this liability under GASB ruling.
+A ruling of the Government Accounting Standards Board (GASB) effective in FY2008 requires that we recognize the future costs of retirement benefits.
+Subsequently, GASB 75 replaced the original standard from FY2008 and was adopted by the VSCS in FY2018.
+For the VSCS, this includes employer costs of medical, prescription, dental and life insurance plans for all current employees who have already become eligible to receive retirement benefits must be recognized during the period of active employment rather than when they are paid during retirement.
+Because of VSCS's early retirement wages benefit for the full-time faculty, VSCS must also account for this liability for those eligible employees under the GASB ruling.

-The annual cost to VSC includes the actuarially calculated costs for the year, less payments made during the year to our self-insurance plan for current retirees and early retirement benefits paid to retired full-time faculty.
+The annual cost to VSCS includes the actuarially calculated costs for the year, less payments made during the year to our self-insurance plan for current retirees and early retirement benefits paid to retired full-time faculty.